tomraven1/t-thuruthel/content/project/Develop/index.md

 ---

-Human develop their perceptive system and motor skills ,arguably, in an unsupervised manner with only high-level feedback.
+Human develop their perceptive system and motor skills (arguably) in an unsupervised manner, with only high-level feedback.
 Even in robotic systems that rely on learning-based approaches, human intervention and labelling is required for sensing and control.

+Some of these projects investigate weakly-supervised methods for developing forward models for state estimation and control.

 {{< youtube 031JQxBirCI >}}

+{{< youtube _Qn3pB-BaWI >}}